ZeroPass/TokenRegistry/README.md

 No passwords/usarnames/, just touch and go.

-If your phone lacks NFC, you can use your friends phone, this cant be hacked!
+If your phone lacks NFC, you can use your friend's phone, this cant be hacked!

 ---